Best Rich Onion Soup Ever

 1. Gather Ingredients

-Grab those onions, huns!
+Grab your onions, huns!
 You will need 2.5-3 lbs of them!
 You will also need a diverse range of liquids including chicken bone broth, white wine, balsamic vinegar, Worcestershire sauce, and honey.
 You can use fresh or dry thyme for this recipe, and minced garlic can work in place of the cloves.

 2. Caramelize the onions